Partnership to End Human Trafficking

-Jamie Manirakiza has worked in the field of anti-trafficking for over nine years.
+Jamie Manirakiza has worked in the field of anti-trafficking for a decade.
+She currently serves as Executive Director at Partnership to End Human Trafficking.
 Jamie’s most notable work has been with The Salvation Army of Greater Philadelphia where she served as Director of Anti Trafficking until November of 2017.
 Through her work as Director of Anti Trafficking, Jamie engaged in community outreach and used her extensive background in social work and knowledge of clinical and macro social work to provide a wide range of comprehensive services for victims of human trafficking.

 While Ms. Manirakiza served as Director, she supervised the New Day to Stop Trafficking (NDST) Anti-Trafficking efforts for the Salvation Army in Greater Philadelphia.
 Her responsibilities included managing funding, seeking federal and local grants, supervising staff and developing programs.
 The NDST program includes working with women suffering from various forms of the commercial sex industry from on the ground services at the New Day Drop-in Center for women in Kensington, to Family Court accompaniment with Juvenile survivors of human trafficking to operating an 8-bed residential program for survivors of sex and labor trafficking.